snehalstomar/Communication-Networks/README.md

 # Communication-Networks
-Socket Programming in C to establesh one-way communication from sever node to client node
+Socket Programming in C to establesh one-way communication from sever node to client node.
+This project is a part of my course.